Zen: Middle Chan

-Song Dynasty Chán
+Song Dynasty Chan

-During Song Dynasty Chán (c.
-950–1300), Chán Buddhism took its definitive shape, through the development of the use of koans for individual study and meditation.
-It was also during the Song that Chan literati developed their own idealized history of Chan, particularly promoting the idea of a Tang "golden age" of Chan.
-During the Song, Chán became the largest sect of Chinese Buddhism and had strong ties to the imperial government, which led to the development of a highly organized system of temple rank and administration.
+During Song Dynasty Chan (c.
+950–1300), Chan Buddhism became a dominant force.
+Chan became the largest sect of Chinese Buddhism and had strong ties to the imperial government, which led to the development of a highly organized system of temple rank and administration.
+The development of printing technology advanced during this era, and Chan works were widely printed and distributed.
+Furthermore, during this period, Chan literati developed their own idealized history, seeing the Tang era as a "golden age" of Chan.
+It was also during the Song dynasty, in 1036 CE, that Chan's founding myth linking its transmission to the Flower Sermon first appeared.
+In spite of the popularity of Chan at this time, it faced increased attack by Neo-Confucian scholars who wrote critiques of Buddhism and dominated the imperial examination system.

-The dominant form of Song Chán was the Linji school due to support from the scholar-official class and the imperial court.
-This school developed the study of gong'an ("public case") literature, which depicted stories of master-student encounters that were seen as demonstrations of the awakened mind.
-Most of these stories depicted the idealized encounters of past Chan masters, particularly from the Tang era, and show the influence of the Chinese literati class.
-The most influential of these works are the Blue Cliff Record, the Book of Equanimity and The Gateless Gate.
+The dominant form of Song Chan was the Linji school.
+This was due to extensive support from the scholar-officials and the imperial court.
+The Linji school developed the study of gong'an ("public case", Jp: kōan) literature, which depicted stories of master-student encounters that were seen as demonstrations of the awakened mind.
+Most kōan stories depicted the idealized encounters of past Chan masters, particularly from the Tang era, and show the influence of the Chinese literati class.
+Some influential kōan texts are the Blue Cliff Record, the Book of Equanimity and The Gateless Gate.

-During the 12th century, a rivalry emerged between the Linji and the Caodong schools for the support of the scholar-official class.
+During the 12th century, a rivalry emerged between the Linji and the Caodong schools for the support of Chinese elites.
+Most well known Linji masters were aligned with either Huanglong Huinan (1002-1069) or Yangqi Fanghui (992-1049), both students of Shishuang Chuyan (986–1039).
+Yuanwu Keqin (1063-1135) called this the "five families and seven traditions", referring to the five houses and the Huanglong and Yangqi branches of the Linji tradition.
 Hongzhi Zhengjue (1091–1157) of the Caodong school emphasized silent illumination or serene reflection (mòzhào) as a means for solitary practice, which could be undertaken by lay-followers.
 The Linji school's Dahui Zonggao (1089–1163) meanwhile, introduced k'an-hua chan ("observing the word-head" chan), which involved meditation on the crucial phrase or "punch line" (hua-tou) of a gong'an.

-The Song also saw the syncretism of Chán and Pure Land Buddhism by Yongming Yanshou (904–975), which would later become extremely influential.
+The Song also saw the syncretism of Chan and Pure Land Buddhism by figures like Yongming Yanshou (904–975), a practice that would become very popular.
 Yongming also echoed Zongmi's work in indicating that the values of Taoism and Confucianism could also be embraced and integrated into Buddhism.
-Chán also influenced Neo-Confucianism as well as certain forms of Taoism, such as the Quanzhen school.
+Chan also influenced Neo-Confucianism as well as certain forms of Taoism, such as the Quanzhen school.

-During the Song, Chán was also transported to Japan by figures like Eisai and exerted a great influence on Korean Seon via Jinul.
+During the Song, Chan was also transmitted to Japan by figures Myōan Eisai and Nanpo Shōmyō who studied in China.
+It also exerted a great influence on Korean Seon via figures like Jinul.